 Dining: Meals are served at a communal table.
 When possible meals are served on the deck, otherwise under cover in the dining area.

-Children: Children aged 7 and older are welcome at Bomani, it is not suitable for younger children.
+Children: Children aged seven and older are welcome at Bomani, it is not suitable for younger children.
 4 children and 2 adults can be accommodated in the Sable Suite.

 Health: This is a malarial area.

-Communication: There is Wi-Fi internet access at the lodge, though this can be slow at times.
+Communication: There is free Wi-Fi internet access at the lodge, though this can be slow at times.
+There is mobile phone reception.

 Enjoy the highlights of Zimbabwe at the iconic Victoria Falls then marvel in the wildlife at Hwange National Park before exploring UNESCO's Mana Pools.